ColeSpritz/Pumpkin-Drawing/README.md

 * Make sure you have Processing installed on your computer (https://processing.org/download/) and a Kinect plugged in.
 * Clone this repository.
-* Within the draw_lines folder, open the draw_lines.pde file in Processing.
+* Within the smoother_lines folder, open the smoother_lines.pde file in Processing.
 * Press the Play button and stand a couple feet away from the Kinect (adjust your distance as necessary).
 * Carve away!